-Roasted Carrots with Orange Brown Butter and Sage.
-A great side dish.
-Your family and friends will love it.

 Roasted Carrots with Orange Brown Butter and Sage

-Preheat oven to 350°.
+- Preheat the oven to 350°F.

-Bake in the oven for 30 minutes, or until they are tender to the fork test.
+- Bake in the oven for 30 minutes, or until they are tender to the fork test.

-Remove the carrots from the oven and arrange them on a platter.
+- Remove the carrots from the oven and arrange them on a platter.
 Drizzle the orange-brown butter over the carrots and serve.